 How often should I empty my pouch?

-You should empty the pouch when it is one-third full.
+To prevent the pouch from becoming too heavy, the pouch should be emptied when one-third full.
 If you allow it to get too full, the weight of the stool may pull the pouch away from the skin.
 A person with an ileostomy will need to empty the pouch about five or six times in a 24-hour period.
 If you have a colostomy, you will need to empty the pouch two or three times in a 24-hour period.

 Changing the Ostomy Pouch